NO. TO SPOILERS.

 concept 4: we’re our own obstacle when it comes to our dreams

-note: Both Rumi and Sadghuru have similarly explained that the point of pilgrimages before was of a different context.
+note: Both Rumi and Sadghuru have similarly explained that the point of pilgrimages in older times was of a different context.
 It was to commit to an almost impossible task to a point of risking your life upto that point and almost certain DEATH.
 There were no airplanes, GPS and going to mecca was akin to us going to the moon with the alien cultures you’d have to brave, not to mention the money.
 However- people succeeded in these pilgrimages!
 In the book, we have Santiago offering up business ideas to the merchant so that he could finally raise money for his dream to go to mecca.
 And even at the moment when he did have enough money, he still doubted himself wether he should leave or not.
 Santiago’s gall however to stick to his own dreams and personal legend eventually convinces the merchant to go on the trip.

 5 “because the pyramids are beautiful”

-Okay so the pyramids is popular amongst all the conspiracy theories how they were made etc, but that’s not what I’m gunning for here.
+Okay so the pyramids is popular amongst all the new age conspiracy theories how they were made etc etc, but that’s not what I’m gunning for here.
 Why the hell did spirit/universe/divine bother for Santiago to go so far to the pyramids if his treasure was home ? – because the pyramids are beautiful.

 concept 5: the journey > destination